 - Maximize email and reduce paper mail.
 More companies prefer to communicate online nowadays.
 Shifting to electronic mailing also reduces the need for fax printing.

 Paper is recyclable and reusable.
 Paper waste recycling is something that environmental advocates have pushed for many years.
 It doesn’t have to go straight into the trash can after use.
-With a little creativity, you can breathe into it new life.
+With a bit of creativity, you can breathe new life into it.
 Getting creative with reusing paper is something that you, your family, or your coworkers can easily do.
-Bond over a project of recycling paper.

 - Many printed papers only utilize one side.
 You can cut them into smaller pieces and use the unutilized side for your notes.